 When you travel, follow the mantra “Leave nothing but footprints.”
-That generally means, clean up after yourself and leave the forest as beautiful as you found it.
-In this case however, it means be quiet and don’t make a sound or leave a trace.
+That generally means, cleaning up after yourself and leaving the forest as beautiful as you found it.
+In this case, however, it means be quiet and don’t make a sound or leave a trace.
 Moose don’t want to be around people, making yourself invisible will be to your benefit.

 Be sure to always remain attentive though.
 There are wolves, bears, and many other animals in the park, and you ALWAYS want to be aware of your surroundings.

 4. Go At Dusk or Dawn

 The summers in Alaska have 20 hours of sunlight a day which means that it can be difficult to figure out when dusk and dawn are.
 This guide can help with that.
 Many of the animals come out to eat during these low-sunlight hours of the day when there are fewer people around and less heat.
 Actually, Eric and I spent two full days in Denali National Park hunting specifically for moose, and we only found moose during dusk and dawn.
 If you are trying to maximize your time in Alaska, definitely go to Denali during these times.

 Side note: the busses in Denali stop running around 6 pm which means if you don’t have a car, you will need to walk during the dusk/dawn time as there will be no bus to take you.

 5. Follow ALL OF THE RULES about Safety for Moose in Denali

 Moose are no joke.
 They can be incredibly mean and dangerous.
 Besides, moose cause hundreds of car accidents a year in Alaska because they aren’t afraid of cars!
 What kind of animal isn’t afraid of cars???
 The kind that is dangerous, that’s who.
 There are so many car accidents caused by moose in Alaska that there are “Be careful of Moose on the Highway” signs everywhere.